 10. Southern Hospitality

 There’s nothing quite like our southern hospitality!
 Myrtle Beach is known for its kind people and simple way of life.
 Our people are friendly and fun, eager to make new friends that will last a lifetime.
 Myrtle Beach is an eclectic community that thrives on classic beach living and the personalities of the people who love Myrtle Beach.
 Everyone belongs at The Beach!

 Porter Airlines has resumed their service to and from the Myrtle Beach International Airport to offer seasonal service to The Beach!
-Direct flights from the Billy Bishop Toronto City Airport will begin twice weekly on Wednesdays and Saturdays, with connecting service from various Porter locations from March 9, 2022 to May 28, 2022, making it even easier to travel to Myrtle Beach.
+Direct flights from the Billy Bishop Toronto City Airport will begin twice weekly on Wednesdays and Saturdays, with connecting service from various Porter locations in Spring 2023, making it even easier to travel to Myrtle Beach.
 Book your short flight today - a smiling face is waiting for you in warm, sunny South Carolina!

 For Healthy Travel information, testing locations, and more, please visit our Healthy Travel page.

 Myrtle Beach is here to celebrate all occasions with you, whether you are visiting for our wedding or anniversary, birthday, or just an escape to The Beach.